 The ACS judicial parole program was established to provide a program of structured, supervised release as an alternative to Boone County Jail incarceration.
-Jail inmates who meet certain criteria set forth in Administrative Order 01-06 are eligible for consideration.
+Jail inmates serving sentences who meet certain criteria set forth in Administrative Order 01-06 are eligible for consideration.
 The court may grant parole without a report, but typical practice is for ACS to submit a report prior to consideration.
 Each day served on judicial parole counts as a jail day served in determining a defendant's release date.

-In 2018, ACS completed judicial parole reports in 5 cases, a decrease from the 10 cases in 2017.
-The court did not grant parole for any of these cases.
-For comparison, 2 cases were granted in 2017.
+In 2019, ACS completed judicial parole reports in 3 cases.
+The court granted parole in 2 of those cases.
+For comparison, in 2018 ACS completed judicial parole reports in 5 cases.
+The court did not grant judicial parole for any of those cases.